 - Physical factors such as strong magnetic fields

 Diagnosing Lymphoma in Dogs

-The purpose of the staging tests is to determine how far the lymphoma has spread throughout your dog’s body.
-In general, the more places the lymphoma has spread to, the poorer the dog’s prognosis.
-However, dogs with very advanced lymphoma can still be treated and experience cancer remission.
+The purpose of the staging tests is to determine how far the lymphoma has spread throughout a dog’s body.
 Staging tests also help your veterinarian assess whether your dog has any other conditions that may affect treatment decisions or overall prognosis.

 - Stage I: Single lymph node involved